lyteword/chspurgeon-tod/volume-3/psalm-61.md

 Whole Psalm.
 The progressive *I wills.*

-1\.I will cry.
+1\.
+I will cry.

-2\.I will abide in thy tabernacle.
+2\.
+I will abide in thy tabernacle.

-3\.I will trust.
+3\.
+I will trust.

-4\.I will sing praise.
+4\.
+I will sing praise.

 **Verse 1.** Answers to prayer to be earnestly sought.

-1\.What hinders the answer of prayer?
+1\.
+What hinders the answer of prayer?

-2\.What is our duty when answers are denied?
+2\.
+What is our duty when answers are denied?

-3\.What encouragements we have to believe that the delay is only temporary.
+3\.
+What encouragements we have to believe that the delay is only temporary.

 **Verse 2.** *Lead me.*

-1\.Show me the way: reveal Jesus.
+1\.
+Show me the way: reveal Jesus.

-2\.Enable me to tread it: work faith in me.
+2\.
+Enable me to tread it: work faith in me.

-3\.Uplift me when I cannot tread: do for me what is beyond me.
+3\.
+Uplift me when I cannot tread: do for me what is beyond me.

 **Verse 2.** *Higher than I.* Jesus greater than our highest efforts, attainments, desires, expectations, conceptions.